Palazuelos Variscite Oval Cabochon media thumbnails

 The mirror polish enhances the green without saturating it: under direct light, the depth of the tone is appreciated, and under grazing light, the internal veins appear as microrelief.

 Variscite originates from the circulation of aqueous solutions rich in phosphate through Paleozoic slates with high aluminum content.
-The phosphate precipitates in fissures and cavities, forming greenish microcrystalline masses.
-The color comes from traces of iron that partially substitute aluminum in the crystal lattice; light or brown veins are remnants of the original matrix (quartz, kaolinite, iron oxides) that were trapped during crystallization.
-Each section cut from the rock presents a unique matrix pattern.
+The phosphate precipitates in fissures and cavities forming greenish microcrystalline masses.

-• Closed bezel setting (925 silver or other precious metals) — recommended due to its hardness of 3.5–4.5 Mohs; the 10 × 8 mm oval silhouette gives a classic proportion for jewelry
+• Full bezel setting (925 silver or other precious metals) — recommended due to 3.5–4.5 Mohs hardness; the 10 × 8 mm oval silhouette provides a classic proportion for jewelry

 • Silver pendants and earrings — the format and 4 mm thickness make them ideal for pairs of earrings or lightweight pendants

-• Discreet rings — full bezel setting; moderate size, comfortable for occasional wear (not recommended for continuous daily use)
+• Discreet rings — full bezel setting; moderate size, comfortable for occasional use (not recommended for continuous daily use)

-• Wire wrap — an alternative for those who work with wire wrapping; fine wire gauge 0.6–0.8 mm to respect the moderate hardness of the phosphate
+• Wire wrap — alternative for those working with wire wrapping; fine wire gauge 0.6–0.8 mm to respect the moderate hardness of the phosphate

 Iberian variscite in lapidary tradition